 - Smoked Paprika — If you don't have smoked paprika, regular paprika can be substituted.

-Start with fresh spices for the best flavor.
-Mix the spices listed in the recipe in a small bowl.
+Step 1: Start with fresh spices for the best flavor.
+Mix 3 tbsp brown sugar with salt, black pepper, onion powder, garlic powder, chili powder, smoked paprika, cayenne pepper, ground cloves, and sage to a small bowl.
 Break up any clumps, if necessary.

-Store the pork rub in a small spice jar (these are my favorite) until needed.
+Step 2: Store the pulled pork rub in a small spice jar (these are my favorite) until needed.

 What Exactly is Dry Rub?